metabrainz/musicbrainz-server/README.md

 General Prerequisites:

-* a Unix-like operating system (e.g. Debian GNU/Linux or Ubuntu)
+* Ubuntu/Debian (or some other Unix-like operating system at your own risks)
 * Node (at least version 16)
 * Perl (at least version 5.30)
 * PostgreSQL (at least version 12)